 General information is provided in this section.
-For an individual patient, specific information regarding decisions related to withholding or withdrawing cardiopulmonary resuscitation should be sought and recorded in line with the health service's policy.
-In the absence of a valid refusal of treatment certificate or an agreed resuscitation plan and when the wishes of the patient are unknown, CPR should be initiated at the emergency of cardiopulmonary arrest.
+For an individual patient, specific information regarding decisions related to withholding or withdrawing cardiopulmonary resuscitation should be sought and recorded in line with the health service organisation policies.

-Recommendations Do not attempt Resuscitation (DNAR) and Not for Resuscitation (NFR) orders
+Do not attempt Resuscitation (DNAR) and Not for Resuscitation (NFR) orders

 - 1. It is essential to pre-identify (a) patients for whom cardiopulmonary arrest would be an anticipated terminal event and in whom cardiopulmonary resuscitation would be inappropriate; and (b) competent patients who do not wish to be resuscitated. - 2.
 Discussion with competent patients and with guardians of incompetent persons (e.g. person with medical power of attorney or parent of a child) should precede any establishment of a "Do not attempt resuscitation" (DNAR) or "Not for resuscitation" (NFR) order. - 3.
-Institutions must ensure that there is a clear and explicit resuscitation plan for all patients.
+Organisations must ensure that there is a clear and explicit resuscitation plan for all patients.
 For some patients this may involve a DNAR/NFR decision. - 4.
-Institutions must have a policy requiring resuscitation decisions (including DNAR/NFR decisions) to be clearly recorded and available to all clinical and managerial staff at all times.
+Organisations must have a policy requiring resuscitation decisions (including DNAR/NFR decisions) to be always recorded and available to all clinical and managerial staff.
 A copy must accompany the patient if transportation to another facility is required. - 5.
-In the absence of a lawful DNAR/NFR order, a decision to withhold or withdraw CPR would be lawful when: - Withholding CPR is the recorded or stated informed wish of a mentally competent patient (right of refusal) - When no person is able to consent or refuse on behalf of an incompetent patient's whose condition indicates that attempted CPR would be unlikely to be in that person's best interests as when it would: - Not save life but instead would prolong the process of dying (futility) - When CPR would impose burdens outweighing benefits - 6.
+In the absence of a lawful DNAR/NFR order, a decision to withhold or withdraw CPR would be lawful when: - Withholding CPR is the recorded or stated informed wish of a mentally competent patient (right of refusal) - When no person can consent or refuse on behalf of an incompetent patient's whose condition indicates that attempted CPR would be unlikely to be in that person's best interests as when it would: - Not save life but instead would prolong the process of dying (futility) - When CPR would impose burdens outweighing benefits - 6.
 The overall responsibility for a DNAR/NFR decision should rest with the most senior medical practitioner in charge of the patient's care.
 Apart from the wishes of the patient, the opinions of other members of the medical and nursing team, the patient's relatives (when appropriate) and other staff members may be taken into account when forming a decision. - 7.
 The most senior available member of the medical team should enter the DNAR/NFR decision and the reasons for it in the medical records.
 It should also be documented whether the patient and relatives have been informed and their comments noted.
 If no discussion has taken place, the reasons for this should be documented.
 The use of a dedicated DNAR/NFR form is encouraged. - 8.
 The DNAR/NFR decision should be communicated effectively to all members of the multidisciplinary team involved in the patient's care.
 It should be reviewed regularly if there are changes in the patient's condition.
-The decision should be documented in the medical record and handed over at each change of staff shift.
+The decision should be documented in the medical record and handed over at each change of staff shift. - 9.
+A decision not to attempt resuscitation applies only to CPR.
+It should be made clear to the patient, relatives and members of the healthcare team that this does not imply "no-treatment" and that other appropriate treatment and care for the patient will continue to be considered and offered.

-- 9. A decision not to attempt resuscitation applies only to CPR.
-It should be made clear to the patient, relatives and members of the healthcare team that this does not imply "no-treatment" and that all other treatment and care for the patient will continue to be considered and offered.
-Palliative care cannot be refused. - 10.
-Institutions should provide information for staff, patients and relatives about resuscitation decisions.
+10. Institutions should provide information for staff, patients and relatives about resuscitation decisions.
 This can be in the form of organisational policies, patient brochures and information sheets but subject to consideration of the individual patient.